cdepillabout/coq-equivalence-not-congruence/resources/index.md

 Welcome to the Equivalence Not Congruence for Imp project website!

-This projects contains a Coq proof of an equivalence relation that is not congruent on the Imp langauge from the Program Equivalence (Equiv) chapter of Programming Language Foundations, which is the second book of Software Foundations.
+This projects contains a Coq proof of an equivalence relation on the Imp language that is not congruent.
+This answers a question from the Program Equivalence (Equiv) chapter of Programming Language Foundations, which is the second book of Software Foundations.

 This is an open source project, licensed under the BSD 3-Clause "New" or "Revised" License.